Overview

 - Maintain a clear and uncluttered layout.

-- Use the Image Accessibility Creator to create long or alternate text.
+- Use the Image Accessibility Creator to create alt text and long descriptions.

 Position Images and Wrap Text